 CASA (Court Appointed Special Advocates) was created in 1977 to make sure the abuse and neglect these children originally suffered at home doesn't continue as abuse and neglect at the hands of the system.
 As trained advocates, CASA volunteers are appointed by judges to be a voice for these children in court.
 The result is that a child is placed into a safe, loving home where he/she can thrive.

 Voices For Children was formed in 2000 with this vision in mind.
 As a member of both National CASA and Texas CASA, we have advocated for more than 400 children, over 75% who have already found a permanent and loving home.
-It is the goal of Voices For Children to provide a CASA volunteer for each and every abused and neglected child in Brazos, Burleson, and Grimes counties who needs one.
+It is the goal of Voices For Children to provide a CASA volunteer for each and every abused and neglected child in Brazos, Burleson, Grimes, Freestone, Leon, Limestone, and Madison counties.